Skip to main content

 Enter the server URL

 Paste the HTTPS URL of the MCP server (e.g. https://mcp.example.com/v1).
 Local servers and plain HTTP are not supported.
-Click Continue — the dashboard probes the server to detect its authentication type.
+Click Continue.
+Rallied checks the server and figures out how it wants to be authenticated.

 2